-We evaluate the realizability of our deferred tax assets and establish valuation allowances when it is more likely than not that all or a portion of our deferred tax assets will not be realized.
+The Company evaluates the realizability of deferred tax assets and establishes valuation allowances when it is more likely than not that all or a portion of our deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income.
-We consider all available positive and negative evidence in making this assessment, including, but not limited to, the scheduled reversal of deferred tax liabilities and projected future taxable income.
-In circumstances where there is sufficient negative evidence indicating that our deferred tax assets are not more-likely-than-not realizable, we establish a valuation allowance.
+The Company considers all available positive and negative evidence in making this assessment, including, but not limited to, the scheduled reversal of deferred tax liabilities and projected future taxable income.
+In circumstances where there is sufficient negative evidence indicating that deferred tax assets are not more-likely-than-not realizable, the Company establishes a valuation allowance.